likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 - ✅ All flags remain exactly the same (no changes to --location, --name, etc.)
 - ✅ All examples in help text remain intact
 - ✅ All command functionality preserved
-- ✅ Only error message format changes to match Azure CLI style
+- ✅ All tests pass

 Systematic testing approach:
 1. Test each command family (subscription, arcbox, repo, upgrade, completion)